- Home

 If you plan to take a few hundred pounds worth of euros with you in cash, for example, you’ll want to get the best rate before you go.

 You can compare exchange rates online using MoneySavingExpert’s TravelMoneyMax tool or the website Compareholidaymoney.com.
 You’ll receive a list of the best deals to choose from, with options for collecting the cash including home delivery, picking it up at a bureau or at the airport.
-At present, supermarkets such as Asda and Tesco are often found in the best buy tables for exchange rates.
+At present, supermarkets such as Waitrose, Asda and Tesco are often found in the best buy tables for exchange rates.

 Bear in mind that exchange rates are constantly changing, and sometimes you might find you get a better rate if you exchange a larger amount of money than a small sum which might incur some fees.

-For example, at the time of writing, The Currency Club ranked top of the table on TravelMoneyMax for changing £250 into euros and getting the cash delivered, giving €285 after charges (the delivery fee is £1.80 for amounts under £700 from this provider).
-If you’re able to collect your money from a local exchange bureau ,you can usually receive slightly more for your money.
+For example, at the time of writing, Eurochange ranked top of the table on TravelMoneyMax for changing £500 into euros and getting the cash delivered, giving €564.45 after charges (there’s a £6 delivery charge for amounts under £600, but free delivery for larger amounts).
+If you’re able to collect your money from a local exchange bureau, you can usually receive slightly more for your money.

 If you can avoid doing so, never leave buying foreign currency until you reach the airport, as you’ll usually receive a poor deal.
 However, you may choose to compare rates and buy your currency online before you go and pick up your money when you arrive at the airport if this option is available.